jovanovskajovana/gatsby-starter-styled-components/README.md

   <Image name="logo-gatsby-styled-components.png" alt="Gatsby image" minWidth="500px"></Image>
 ```

 > This way, you won’t have to write the same query multiple times, but processing a large number of images can take a long time.
-If that happens, consider an external image processing service.
+If that happens, consider querying the images from an external image processing service (eg. [Sanity image pipeline](https://www.sanity.io/docs/asset-pipeline)).

 For small images and icons a [static import with Webpack](https://www.gatsbyjs.com/docs/importing-assets-into-files/) is still an option.
-Similar to font files, make sure that the images are imported into the component so that Webpack will correctly move them into the public folder, and provide the correct paths.
+Similar to font files, make sure that the images are imported into the component so that Webpack will correctly move them into the public folder and provide the correct paths.

 ```
 import React from "react"
-import imgUrl from "../assets/images/image-name.jpg"

-import { ImageLayout } from '../styles/ImageLayout'
+import imgUrl from "../assets/images/image-name.jpg" import { ImageLayout } from '../styles/ImageLayout'

 export default () => (